-Important information about the fellowship competition:
+Information about the fellowship competition:

 - Selected fellows must work on their research full-time during their period of funding.

 Funded by the National Endowment for the Humanities (NEH) under the Fellowship Programs at Independent Research Institutions (FPIRI).
-PARC will continue to award one to two fellowships each year through 2015.